-The online master’s in genomics program at Saint Joseph’s University will teach you the advanced genetics and genome-based research and leadership skills needed to leverage your knowledge for improved disease research and patient care.
-In this 12-course program, you’ll gain a critical understanding of genomics and genetics and their applications in healthcare and the health sciences.
+The online Master of Science in Genomics program at Saint Joseph’s University teaches you advanced genetics, genome-based research and the provides leadership skills needed to leverage your knowledge for improved disease research and patient care.
+In this 12-course program, you’ll gain a critical understanding of genomics and genetics and their applications in health care and the health sciences.
 You’ll also examine the role genomics plays in the study of public health and human disease.

 - Demonstrate an understanding of genetics, genomics, epigenetics and pharmacogenomics in the era of precision medicine

-- Analyze the social, ethical and legal issue associated with genetics and genomics
+- Analyze the social, ethical and legal issues associated with genetics and genomics

 - Evaluate human genomic variation and its relationship to health and disease